proxmox/proxmox-datacenter-manager/docs/faq.rst

  Major version upgrades, for example going from Proxmox Datacenter Manager 1.3 to 2.1, are also supported.
- They must be carefully planned and tested and should **never** be started without having sucessfully tested backups.
+ They must be carefully planned and tested and should **never** be started without having successfully tested backups.

  Although the specific upgrade steps depend on your respective setup, we provide general instructions